What Are SATs And All Your Other Questions Answered: Everything You Need To Know About The KS1 And KS2 SATs (UK)

 By this date papers will have been marked by the external examiners, the raw marks converted into a scaled score and made available to parents.
 Parents will be told whether or not their child is meeting the expected standard along with both versions of their score.
 As well as this, your child’s school will share how their results compare to the national average.

-One of the hardest things to get to grips with as a parent is figuring out an answer to the question “What do Year 6 SATs results mean?”
+One of the hardest things to figure out in Year 6 is an answer to the question “What do Year 6 SATs results mean?”

-You may have heard a number of phrases discussed above like ‘scaled score’ and ‘expected standard’, but understanding what this all means for your child can prove tricky.
+You may have heard a number of phrases discussed above like ‘scaled score’ and ‘expected standard’, but understanding what this all means for a child can prove tricky.

 Since 2016, (after a change in the national curriculum), children have been given scaled SATs scores.
 Fortunately, this isn’t as complicated as it sounds.

-The scaled scoring method is used all around the world, and it simply means that your child’s raw score (the actual number of marks they achieved) will be converted into a scaled score.
+The scaled scoring method is used all around the world, and it simply means that your child’s raw score (the actual number of marks they achieved) will be converted into a scaled score which shows these marks converted out of a total number.

 This can then be used to show how children compare to their peers within their own school, across the country, and across the years over which this scoring system has been in place.
 This creates the fairest possible way to measure a school’s SATs improvements from 2016-2024.